zsiki/GeoEasy/doc/step_by_step.rst

 In the first block the formula of the transformation is given.
 The second block contains the coordinates of common points and the errors.
-In the third block the transformated coordinates are given, those points can be found here which have coodinates in the source dataset but not in the taget dataset.
+In the third block the transformed coordinates are given, those points can be found here which have coordinates in the source data set but not in the target data set.

 .. note::